 - Fill out your estimated tax form to figure out how much you need to pay: Download Form 1040-ES from the IRS.
 The form includes a worksheet that walks you through figuring out how much estimated tax you should be paying.
 You’ll need to have your prior year’s tax info handy including adjusted gross income, deductions, etc. In addition, many popular tax software will help you figure out the following year’s estimated tax liability based on your current year’s return.
 Confused about estimated taxes still?
 Check out the IRS help document, Publication 505, Tax Withholding and Estimated Tax.

 - Pay your estimated taxes!
 Sign up for the “Electronic Federal Tax Payment System” (EFTPS), in order to pay your estimated taxes online via direct debit.
 Keep in mind that once you sign up you’ll need up to 15 days to receive your PIN information so that you can actually pay.
 If you’re a procrastinator like me, just fill out the estimated tax coupon included on the Form 1040-ES, and mail your taxes in before April 15th.

-If you’re making estimated tax payments, there are4 quarterly payments that you’ll need to make.
-They are:
+If you’re making estimated tax payments, there are four quarterly payments that you’ll need to make.
+They are usually:

 - April 15